christophgil/ZIPsFS/README.md

 Furthermore we are concerned about the health of our conventional hard disks in our RAID system when 20 threads are simultaneously reading a 4TB file at different file positions.
 Furthermore, the software implementation leads to massive seek operations which is inefficient for compressed and remote data.

+# Usage

+We recommend to run ZIPsFS in a tmux session, however, it could also be run as a daemon.

+## Usage:

+    ZIPsFS [ZIPsFS-options] path-of-root1 path-of-root2 path-of-root3 :  [fuseoptions] mount-point

+## Example 1

+    ZIPsFS -l 2GB  ~/tmp/ZIPsFS/writable  //computer1/pub  //computer2/pub :  -f -o allow_other  ~/tmp/ZIPsFS/mnt

+With this command, all files in the three sources can be accessed via the path ~/tmp/ZIPsFS/mnt.
+When files are created or modified, they will be stored in ~/tmp/ZIPsFS/writable.

+Paths starting with double slash such as  //computer1/pub are regarded as unstable and potentially blocking.
+ZIPsFS will periodically check these file systems and skip them if they are not responding.
+This is useful for remote paths.

+With the  option -l an upper limit of memory consumption for the ZIP file RAM cache is specified.
+The overall size of all cached ZIP entries should not exceed 2 GB here.
+With the fuse option -f, it is running in the foreground such that some debugging output can be observed at the command prompt.
+In this mode the program can be stopped normally with Ctrl-C or Ctrl-Backslash.
+With  -o allow_other, also other users can access the the file system.

+For more information on command line arguments  run ZIPsFS without parameters or with -h.
 # Features

 ## Acts like a union or overlay file system